Seng Choon egg farm to move after land-use changes announced for Lim Chu Kang; four other farms affected

 Seng Choon is one of three egg farms in Singapore.
 SFA said it is working closely with the farm to support its operations and minimise disruptions, and to safeguard the supply of locally produced eggs and Singapore's "broader food security".

-Mr Koh said the farm would complete its lease in September 2036 and is working with the relevant authorities for a new farm site.
+Mr Koh said the farm would complete its lease in September 2036 and is working with the relevant authorities for a new farm site to move into.

 "Starting with a blank slate will allow us to integrate the latest technologies, innovation, and sustainability initiatives into the future of our farm," he added.